GoogleChrome/developer.chrome.com/site/en/blog/progress-in-the-privacy-sandbox-2021-10/index.md

 technical details that overlap with cross-site tracking.

-The Federated Credentials Management proposal explores a range of options from simple migration paths for existing solutions through to more private methods of connecting to services with the bare minimum of information shared.
+The Federated Credentials Management proposal explores a range of options from simple migration paths for existing solutions to more private methods of connecting to services with the bare minimum of information shared.

 This proposal is still at an early stage and discussion can be followed in the